From Summaries to Signals: Generative AI for Real Audit Risk Intelligence

 TL;DR

 Summaries help, but risk signals move audit decisions.
-Fuse narratives + numbers to surface risk earlier, keep a human in the loop (AI drafts; auditors decide), and document clearly and reproducibly to satisfy inspectors.
+Fuse narratives with numbers to surface risk earlier, keep a human in the loop (AI drafts; auditors decide), and document clearly and reproducibly to satisfy inspectors.
 Use generative AI to join text and ledger data, turn anomalies into calibrated signals, triage with human judgment, design scenario-based tests, and produce inspector-ready documentation.

-1) Fuse narratives with numbers to spot risk early
+Fuse narratives with numbers to spot risk early

-Most risk hides where what’s written meets what’s posted.
-Align GL narration, invoice text, emails, and notes with entries, vendors, timing, and users to reveal clusters - e.g., duplicate intent with different descriptions, or period-end postings sharing similar language.
-The output isn’t prose; it’s ranked leads for scoping.
+Most risk hides where what's written meets what's posted.
+Align GL narration, invoice text, emails, and notes with entries, vendors, timing, and users to reveal clusters - duplicate intent with different descriptions, or period-end postings sharing similar language.

-2) Turn anomalies into calibrated risk signals
+Turn anomalies into calibrated risk signals

-3) Triage exceptions with a human in the loop
+Triage exceptions with a human in the loop

 Let AI draft reason codes, likely root causes, and next steps; auditors accept or edit, and that becomes the recorded judgment.
 Link every decision to the evidence, the model version, and the assertion at stake.
-AI plays workflow assistant, not black box - and you get a clean chain of review.

-4) Aim testing with scenario intelligence
+Aim testing with scenario intelligence

 Ask what-ifs: if a vendor's risk ticks up, or period-end clusters shift earlier by a day, what changes?
 Use answers to resize samples, add targeted cut-off tests, or expand related-party checks - designing sharper procedures without bloating the plan.

-5) Document explainably so inspectors stay comfortable
+Document explainably so inspectors stay comfortable

-Draft workpaper snippets that explain what the system did, why the score was assigned, and which assertion the step supports - including inputs, transformations, limits, and the reviewer’s conclusion.
-Inspectors care less about the algorithm’s brand and more about a clear, reproducible trail.
+Draft workpaper snippets that explain what the system did, why the score was assigned, and which assertion the step supports - including inputs, transformations, limits, and the reviewer's conclusion.

-1. Review time per 1k rows: 25-40% faster (goal, not guarantee)
+1. Review time per 1k rows: 25 - 40% faster (goal, not guarantee).

-1. First-pass closure rate: +15-30%
+2. First-pass closure rate: +15 - 30%.

-1. Trail completeness: Decisions linked to evidence, versions, and assertions.
+4. Trail completeness: Decisions linked to evidence, versions, and assertions.

 Answers